Ōtaki, New Zealand: Features

 Ōtaki is home to Te Wānanga o Raukawa a Tikanga Māori university.
 It also hosts the annual Māoriland Film Festival and Otaki Kite Festival. and is home of The Ōtaki-Māori Racing Club. established in 1886.

-Ōtaki Forks is the western gateway to the Tararua Forest Park.
-It offers recreational activities ranging from short walks, swimming, rafting and kayaking to advanced tramps of 3 – 5 days duration, including the Southern Crossing that ends at Kaitoke 45 km northeast of Wellington.
+Ōtaki Forks is the main western gateway to the Tararua Forest Park.
+It offers recreational activities ranging from short walks, swimming, camping, rafting and kayaking to advanced tramps of 3 – 5 days duration, including the Southern Crossing that ends at Kaitoke 45 km northeast of Wellington.